Fagradalsfjall – The spectacular Iceland volcano

 There has been much speculation over the past years on which one would be next.
 Grímsvötn, the most frequently erupting volcano?
 The unpredictable Hekla, which may explode at any given moment with very little warning?
 An unexpected new island rising from the sea near Vestmannaeyjar, like Surtsey did in 1964?

-Or the scariest beast of them all, the ‘long overdue’ Katla volcano, who has been rumbling for years and sets off mighty eruptions and giant jökullhlaups when it goes.
+Or the scariest beast of them all, the ‘long overdue’ Katla volcano, which has been rumbling for years and sets off mighty eruptions and giant jökullhlaups when it goes.
 Katla’s magma tubes are connected deep underground to Eyjafjallajökull, and said to be triggered usually within a decade or less after Eyjafjallajökull went off…

-Fagradalsfjall, the youngest volcano in Iceland
+The youngest volcano in Iceland

 In the end, the giants and usual suspects were all beaten by the extraordinary new Fagradalsfjall volcano on the Reykjanes Peninsula.
 It started almost to the day that Fimmvörðuháls kicked off last decades’ eruptions on 20 March 2010.